billy-inn/HRERE/README.md

 ### Complex Embeddings

-Copy the fils in `./fb3m` to the data folder in [tensorflow-efe](https://github.com/billy-inn/tensorflow-efe) and run the following commands to obtain the complex embeddings:
+Copy the directory `./fb3m` in the `data` folder in [tensorflow-efe](https://github.com/billy-inn/tensorflow-efe) and run the following commands to obtain the complex embeddings:

 ```
 python preprocess.py --data fb3m